happycube/ld-decode/README.md

 ## [CX Card & CXADC](https://github.com/oyvindln/vhs-decode/wiki/CX-Cards) (20-120USD)

-Capture & Config uses simple command-line arguments and parameters [CXADC](https://github.com/happycube/cxadc-linux3)
+Capture & Config uses simple command-line arguments and parameters to oprate the [CXADC](https://github.com/happycube/cxadc-linux3) driver.

 The most cost-effective approach is using a video capture cards based on a Conexant CX23880/1/2/3 PCI chipset.

-Today with a modified Linux driver, these cards can be forced to output RAW signal data that can be captured to file, instead of decoding video normally as they otherwise would.
+Today with a modified Linux driver, these cards can be forced to output RAW signal data that can be captured to file, instead of decoding video normally as they otherwise would, there is also a [Windows Driver](https://github.com/JuniorIsAJitterbug/cxadc-win) that's in-development.

 While you can use any generic card with the correct chips, today we recommend the ‘‘New’’ Chinese variants that can be found on AliExpress that have integrated Asmedia or ITE 1x PCIE bridge chips allowing modern systems to use them, and consistent performance.

-These cards combined with a [dedicated amplifier](https://github.com/oyvindln/vhs-decode/wiki/CX-Cards#external-amplification) and some basic to advanced mods become amazing archival tools and was the first turn-key workflow with [the clockgen mod](https://github.com/oyvindln/vhs-decode/wiki/Clockgen-Mod) enabling Video + HiFi RF + Baseband (linear or deck decoded hifi) to be captured in perfect hardware sync!
+These cards combined with a [dedicated amplifier](https://github.com/oyvindln/vhs-decode/wiki/CX-Cards#external-amplification) & [the clockgen mod](https://github.com/oyvindln/vhs-decode/wiki/Clockgen-Mod) enabling Video + HiFi RF + Baseband (Baseband = linear or deck decoded hifi audio) to be captured in perfect hardware sync, a highly reliable turn-key "one run and done" capturing workflow for a wide range of videotape formats.

 [Where to Buy? & More Info](https://github.com/oyvindln/vhs-decode/wiki/CX-Cards)